The Trial of Billy Jack: Plot

 As tensions mount between the school and the people in the nearby town, a mysterious explosion at the school knocks their television station off the air.
+Debate rages on with the students on whether to meet brute power with nonviolence or with brute power itself.
+Jean tries to resist giving advice to the students so as to let them decide their actions.
 The governor calls a state of emergency and mobilizes the National Guard, and a curfew is established in town.
 The students respond by holding a parade in the town in violation of the curfew.
 On the way back to the school, their bus breaks down and local townspeople confront the students and threaten to set their bus on fire.

-Billy Jack appears during the incident to protect the students and then comes to the attempted rescue of a tribal member who is being harassed and beaten to death at a local dance in town.
-Billy managed to use his Karate on Posner, who gets killed by the kick to the throat.
-However, the National Guard is stationed around the school and is ordered to open fire on the students, killing four and wounding hundreds more.
+Billy Jack appears during the incident to protect the students and then comes to the attempted rescue of a tribal member who is being harassed and nearly beaten to death at a local dance in town.
+Billy Jack and fellow karate master Han take on the gang of people assaulting the man.
+When Posner threatens to arrest them for assault with a gun, he shoots Han in the chest.
+Billy managed to use his karate on Posner, who gets killed by the kick to the throat.
+Han is taken to the hospital.
+The sheriff tries to take in Billy Jack, but the students close in on the car and cause a riot that allows him to get away.

-The entire story is told through flashbacks by teacher Jean Roberts from her hospital bed after the shooting.
-During Billy's trial, he mentions the 1968 My Lai massacre and recalls, in a flashback scene, witnessing a similar incident while serving in Vietnam.
+The National Guard is then stationed around the school (under orders by the Governor to stay there until Billy Jack is put under arrest).
+Billy Jack agrees to surrender as long as the soldiers leave the school.
+Later that night, the State Police take him outside the car to "take a leak" while giving him a gun despite his handcuffs for the dark.
+Despite being shot in the back, Billy Jack escapes into the dark only to return for keys to get away.
+He attempts to recuperate with the natives and calls on them to help while writhing in pain.